weltond/DataStructure/LeetCode/dp/44-Wildcard-Matching.md

             for (int k = 0, len = s.length(); k <= len - i; k++) {
                 int res = dfs(s, p, i + k, j + 1);
+                // If res = 0 or 2, based on definition, we just return, no need to furthur investigate the rest of string p.
-                if (res == 0 || res == 2) return res;
+                // because s has been at the end. if (res == 0 || res == 2) return res;
             }